-The current reboot of Warhammer 40,000: Kill Team and the imminent release of Kill Team: Rogue Trader prompted us to unlock the stasis chamber recently and break out a handful of vintage 40K squads that we’ve had languishing in storage.
+The current reboot of Warhammer 40,000: Kill Team (paid link) and the imminent release of Kill Team: Rogue Trader prompted us to unlock the stasis chamber recently and break out a handful of vintage 40K squads that we’ve had languishing in storage.

-Some of these miniatures go back three decades (yikes!) and were purchased right around the time we bought our copy of the original Warhammer 40,000: Rogue Trader rulebook.
+Some of these miniatures go back three decades (yikes!) and were purchased right around the time we bought our copy of the original Warhammer 40,000: Rogue Trader (paid link) rulebook.
 Others were later releases or old minis we purchased secondhand on eBay.

 Our nefarious plan is to create a fringe-world bandit militia made up of cutthroats, abhumans and insubordinates for use in Warhammer 40,000: Kill Team and/or possibly the new Rogue Trader, depending on the RT ruleset.
 Sort of a Warhammer 40K meets The Dirty Dozen theme.